chrisquince/CovMix/README.md

 ------ input data folder ------
   * **data**: Specifies the path to the folders storing your input data files.
 Please note that this should be the path to the **overarching sample directory** containing a unique folder per sample.
     * All samples are required to be stored in independent folders, as the folder name will later define sample names in output folders.
-	- Input files mush only contain paired reads
+    * Any file ending with the any of the following will be considered a sample by CovMix: .fastq.gz,, .fastq, .fq.gz, .fq, .fa, .fasta, .fasta.gz, .fa.gz.
-	- In each sample folder there must be two unique files for each sample : one with "_R1" and  one with "_R2"
+	- For paired reads, each sample folder there must be two unique files for each sample : one with "_R1" and  one with "_R2".
-	- CovMix will only recognize filenames with the following extensions : .fq, .fq.gz, .fastq, .fastq.gz, .fa, .fa.gz, .fasta, .fasta.gz
+	- For nanopore long reads, only 1 sample should be found per folder.
-- **data_regex**: A list of regular expressions for selecting specific a folder from the path specified under **data**.
+- **data_regex**: (OPTIONAL) A list of regular expressions for selecting specific a folder from the path specified under **data**.
 If this field is not used, all folders from the input path specified in **data** are selected.
 For example the **data_regex** specification
 		- ["s*","d*"]  will select all folders in the input path starting with s and d;
 		- ["*"] will select all folders in the input path.